NordicSemiconductor/asset-tracker-cloud-aws-js/features/FOTA.feature.md

 }
 ```

-And I execute "deleteJobExecution" of the AWS Iot SDK with
+And I execute `deleteJobExecution` of the AWS Iot SDK with

 ```json
 {